sbbi-unl/DeepmiRBP/README.md

 This figure illustrates the workflow of the DeepMiRBP model, showing the two-part architecture and the interaction between the source and target domains.

 ![Overview-model2](https://github.com/sbbi-unl/DeepmiRBP/assets/55287271/1e7849b1-945b-48ff-867d-b8e8b2f082a7)

+##License
+This content should be easy to follow and suitable for a README.md file in a GitHub repository.
+It provides an overview of the model, installation instructions, and a high-level description of the model components and their usage.